Helium0/Books_API/README.md

 https://www.npmjs.com/package/newman-reporter-htmlextra

-When instalation will finish write newman run .\MyCollection.json -r 'cli,htmlextra' You will get html report looks like this:
+When instalation is finished write: newman run .\MyCollection.json -r 'cli,htmlextra' You will get html report looks like this:

+![Report](https://github.com/user-attachments/assets/0799bef2-e47d-44d3-8395-c62578d2eadb)

-I attached file in to this repository like named: Postman_Books_Library + time_stamp.
+I attached this file in to this repository named: Postman_Books_Library + time_stamp.
 You can download it easily.
-![Report](https://github.com/user-attachments/assets/0799bef2-e47d-44d3-8395-c62578d2eadb)